openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 the `stop` and `destroy` methods.

-The `main` method of an `applet` action will only be used if the test was run outside of the harness.
+The `main` method of an `applet` action will only be used if the test was run directly, outside the harness.

 ### If I have an applet test, do I put the test description in the `.html` file or the `.java` file?